Dr. Megan Kennelly

 My dissertation work focused on the epidemiology and management of grapevine downy mildew, including 3 field seasons working in South Australia.
 I studied fire blight, an important and potentially devastating bacterial disease of apples, at Michigan State, as a postdoctoral research associate.
 I started my position at KSU in 2006.
 My program includes research, extension, and diagnostics for horticultural commodities (turfgrasses, trees, ornamentals, fruits, and vegetables.)

 I have mentored several undergraduate and graduate students.
-In addition to my research and extension roles, I am active in the American Phytopathological Society (APS) and currently serve as a Senior Editor for the APS journal Plant Disease and am a member of the Board of the APS Office of International Programs (OIP).
+In addition to my research and extension roles, I am active in the American Phytopathological Society (APS) and have served in editorial board roles for several APS journals.

 - Ph.D.
 Plant Pathology, Cornell University, 2005